apetros/sps-cut/content/courses/student-projects/_index.md

 ---

 This website is supportive for the 4th year project at the Electrical Engineering department at CUT.
-Some basic information:

-- The projects usually run from summer to summer over the 4th year.
+You can see the available projects on the left.
+Constact me if you have any questions and make sure you read the [FAQ]({{< relref "faq.md">}}).